 For this reason, the document must contain all necessary elements (fonts, color profiles, a digital signature if it is present in the original document) for an authentic reproduction, but it may not contain any references to external content or resources.

 Each format conversion has its challenges and PDF/A conversion has its fair share.
 First, the standard was not written with conversion in mind, and then in many cases, understanding the format is not sufficient and several conversion strategies are required.

 Because of the complexity of PDF document format, it is very important to validate if all the PDF/A specification requirements are met.
 To address this issue many PDF/A validators have been introduced and the validation results may vary when handling specific types of PDF/A documents.

-To be certain that the PDF/A files created by the GdPicture.NET PDF/A converter engine are compliant with the ISO standard, testing has been made with the veraPDF validator, which is vendor-neutral (funded by the European Union) and supported by the industry.
+To be certain that the files created by the GdPicture.NET PDF/A converter engine are compliant with the ISO standard, we have developed a PDF/A validator.

 Many industries have been using PDF/A documents since the release of the first version of the ISO standard in 2005, because they have legal archiving needs: